 4 Lorenzillo's The Live Lobster House

 Since its inception in 1994, Nick-San has been one of the most popular local sushi restaurants, with Chefs Angel Carbajal and Masayuki Nikura crafting a creative and innovative fusion of Japanese cuisine with traditional Mexican ingredients.
 This sort of fusion has become quite common among area restaurants, but Nick-San was the first, and remains the best.
-Sample their extensive menu of rolls, and house specialties like tempura oysters curry yaki, blue fin tuna sashimi, and beef filet serranito.
-There are two locations in Los Cabos, one at the Plaza de la Danza in Cabo San Lucas, and the other at Las Tiendas de Palmilla.
-Reservations are recommended.
+Sample their extensive menu of rolls, as well as house specialties like tempura oysters curry yaki, blue fin tuna sashimi, and beef filet serranito.
+Lobster lovers may choose from an embarrassment of riches that includes clear lobster rolls, lobster angel sauteed in mustard sauce, fried lobster curry, and lobster sambal marinated in saki, soy sauce, ginger, and garlic, and bathed in sweet and sour chile sauces.
 (624-144-6262, 624-144-6263)

 2 Baja Cantina Beach Club